 But perseverance is key, as brushing your tot’s teeth is so important for his oral health and in the future.

-“Making the process fun and interactive can help encourage your toddler to cooperate with brushing twice a day, and if you manage flossing in there too, that’s a bonus,” Karleen says.
+“Making the process fun and interactive can help encourage your toddler to cooperate with brushing twice a day.
+If you manage flossing in there too, that’s a bonus,” Karleen says.

-One appealing approach could be all it takes to get your little happy about brushing, she adds, so here are a few ideas to get you started…
+One appealing approach could be all it takes to get your child happy about brushing.
+So here are a few ideas to get you started.

 Add some colour

-“Let your toddler choose an age-appropriate toothbrush and let him know it’s an exciting purchase and it’s his,” advises dentist Dr Peter Alldritt, chairman of the Australian Dental Association’s Oral Health Committee.
+“Let your toddler choose an age-appropriate toothbrush and let them know it’s an exciting purchase and it’s theirs,” advises dentist Dr Peter Alldritt, chairman of the Australian Dental Association’s Oral Health Committee.

 Brightly coloured, character-emblazoned brushes usually go down a treat, as do musical brushes, brushes that glow or light up, and kids’ electric toothbrushes.